+This chapter describes Compatibility security in WebLogic Server 10.3.6.
 Compatibility security is the capability to run security configurations developed with WebLogic Server 6.x in this release of WebLogic Server.
 In Compatibility security, you manage 6.x security realms, users, groups, and ACLs, protect user accounts, and configure the Realm Adapter Auditing provider and optionally the Identity Assertion provider in the Realm Adapter Authentication provider.
-The following sections describe how to configure Compatibility security:

 To set up Compatibility security: